0Domlightning0/MachineLearningMDJ/Understanding.md

 We could impliment more segments to the code that could improve accuracy and depth

-Every time we run the program the weights are exaclty the same which shows the program doesn't iterate internally
+Every time we run the program the weights are exaclty the same which shows the program doesn't iterate internally( Include tensorflow)

 Predict Math and writing at the same time